Why Did I Pick this book?

-Another reason was that I have read few translations from regional language like Tamil and found the story telling very interesting and engaging.
-You get to know a lot about the culture, customs, traditions and the general thought process and perspectives of the people from various parts of India.
+Another reason was that I have read a few translations from regional languages like Tamil and found the storytelling very interesting and engaging.
+You get to know a lot about the culture, customs, traditions, and the general thought process and perspectives of the people from various parts of India.

 The book